Overview

 How does the EDCI ensure data privacy and security?

-Data security and privacy are of utmost importance to the EDCI, and to BCG’s support of the Initiative – as a leading professional services firm, BCG’s business model fundamentally depends on client trust and data security.
+Data security and privacy are of utmost importance to the EDCI.
+As a leading professional services firm, BCG’s business model fundamentally depends on client trust and data security.
 BCG is utilizing best-in-class protocols to protect GP and portfolio company data with several layers of security, outlined in the sections below.

 How is the data protected when submitted and stored?